schillic/symQV/README.md

 This Python project comes with the experiments

 - Toffoli Gate
-- Quantum implementations of classical algorithms (RevLib)
 - Quantum Teleportation Protocol
+- 8-Bit Adder
 - Quantum Fourier Transform
+- Quantum Phase Estimation
 - Grover Diffusion Operator

 that show how symQV can prove correctness of quantum algorithms.